-The Career Development staff meets with students and alumni to hone their interviewing skills.
+The CDC staff meets with students and alumni to hone their interviewing skills.
 Staff members are trained to detect both positive and negative abilities and to discuss them confidentially with the prospective applicant.
 A student may schedule a mock interview to simulate the setting in a role-playing environment.

 Job Search Strategies

-Whether you are an alum, a graduating senior, or a current student looking for part-time work, the Career Development staff will help with your job search.
-Through one-on-one sessions with career counselors, students quickly map out strategies which help them make productive job-choice planning.
+Whether you are an alum, a graduating senior, or a current student looking for part-time work, the CDC staff can help you throughout your job search process.
+Scheduling one-on-one sessions with our experienced career counselors can be extremely beneficial in helping students map out their job search strategies.

-The Career Development staff offers numerous career-related workshops throughout the academic year.
+The CDC staff offers numerous career-related workshops throughout the academic year.
 Resume construction, cover-letter writing, job-search strategies and interviewing techniques are a few of the seminars conducted by the professional staff.

-The Career Development Center has an extensive resource library which is constantly maintained and updated.
-One of our popular printed resources is Job Choices magazine, published by the National Association of Colleges and Employers (NACE)
+The CDC has an extensive resource library which is constantly maintained and updated.
+One of our popular printed resources is Job Choices magazine, published by the National Association of Colleges and Employers (NACE).

 Click here to learn more about the CDC's HELM program.